 So let's go on a virtual tour.
 When you arrive at the building and walk up to the main entrance you will be struck by the floor- to-ceiling windows allowing natural light to flood the lobby.
 The large lobby area will offer many options for seating to talk with a friend or read a book while free Wi-Fi will keep you connected.

 Back in the lobby you will walk past the reception desk with a monitor showing what’s happening in the center.
 Continuing past the reception desk you will come to the entrance of the Senior Center.
 There you will find a large well lit room with windows looking out on the patio, park and bay beyond.
-The space will provide a home for the Super Seniors program as well as offer games, dancing, art, health & fitness classes and intergenerational programs.
-Adjoining the Senior Center room is a large commercial kitchen that will be used to prepare food for seniors as well as for events and use as a teaching kitchen for cooking classes for all ages.
+The space provides a home for the Super Seniors program as well as offering games, dancing, art, health & fitness classes and intergenerational programs.
+Adjoining the Senior Center room is a large commercial kitchen used to prepare meals for events of all kinds, and for Boys & Girls Club kids; it also serves as a teaching kitchen for cooking classes for every age.

 At the end of the corridor you will find the Boys & Girls Club.
-For security, kids will swipe their membership cards to gain access.
-The space will include a traditional games room with pool, ping pong and foosball.
+For security, kids swipe their membership cards to gain access.
+The space includes a traditional games room with pool, ping pong and foosball.
 There is also an art room and dedicated space for teens.
-The Boys & Girls Club will also share a community computer lab and multi-purpose room.
-These spaces will be available to the public during non-Club hours.
-The Boys & Girls Club will offer a range of programs after school including: homework help, leadership clubs, games, classes, athletics and a daily healthy snack.
-A summer day camp program is also being planned.
+The Boys & Girls Club also shares a community computer lab and multi-purpose room.
+These spaces are available to the public during non-Club hours.
+The Boys & Girls Club offers a range of programs after school including: homework help, leadership clubs, games, classes, athletics and a daily healthy snack.
+A summer day camp program is also offered.

-The Community Center will be certfied Silver LEED
+The Community Center has been certfied Silver LEED